etnt/ipv6_only-socket-test/README.md

 ## Test Programs

-This repository includes Erlang test programs that demonstrate this behavior:
+This repository includes both Erlang and C test programs that demonstrate this behavior:

+### Erlang Implementation

-### socket_test.erl
+#### socket_test.erl

 Tests binding to IPv6 `[::]` and IPv4 `127.0.0.1` on the same port, which is a common scenario where you want a service available locally over IPv4 while being accessible from anywhere over IPv6.

+#### socket_test2.erl

+Tests binding to IPv6 `[::]` and IPv4 `0.0.0.0` on the same port, examining system default behavior and the effect of the `ipv6_v6only` option.

-### socket_test2.erl
+### C Implementation

-Similar test with potentially different binding addresses or test scenarios.
+#### socket_test2.c

+A C implementation that mirrors the behavior of `socket_test2.erl`, performing the same two tests:

+1. **System Default Test**: Creates an IPv6 socket bound to `[::]` and then attempts to create an IPv4 socket bound to `0.0.0.0` using system defaults.

+2. **IPV6_V6ONLY Test**: Explicitly sets the `IPV6_V6ONLY` socket option to 1 on the IPv6 socket before binding, then attempts to bind the IPv4 socket.

+The C version provides identical functionality to the Erlang version but demonstrates the lower-level socket API calls directly.

 ## How to Build and Run

 ### Prerequisites

 - Erlang/OTP installed on your system
+- C compiler (gcc or clang)
 - Make (optional, for using the Makefile)

 ### Compilation